Skip To Main Content

 Scholarships and Aid

-• Minnesota Department Office of Higher Education North Star Promise Program: Beginning in fall 2024, the North Star Promise (NSP) Scholarship program will make college accessible and affordable for any eligible Minnesotan who has the desire to earn a credential.
+• Minnesota Office of Higher Education North Star Promise Program - Beginning in fall 2024, the North Star Promise (NSP) Scholarship program will make college accessible and affordable for any eligible Minnesotan who has the desire to earn a credential.
 The program will cover the full cost of tuition and fees for eligible Minnesotans at public institutions and tribal colleges in the state.

 • Eligibility: